tdilauro/Simplified-wiki/Short-Client-Token.md

 # Library name

 The library name must be unique among all libraries in a federation.
-It should not exceed ten characters.
+It should not exceed seven characters, and six is better.
 For US public libraries in the SimplyE federation, we've adopted a convention where the first two letters of the library name designate the US state covered by the library.

 # Expiration time